Huntsville in Madison County, Alabama — The American South (East South Central)

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Alabama Historical Association series list.
 A significant historical year for this entry is 1892.

 Location.
 34° 44.318′ N, 86° 34.515′ W. Marker is in Huntsville, Alabama, in Madison County.
-Marker is at the intersection of Pratt Avenue NE and Russell St NE, on the right when traveling east on Pratt Avenue NE.
+It is at the intersection of Pratt Avenue NE and Russell St NE, on the right when traveling east on Pratt Avenue NE.
 Touch for map.
 Marker is at or near this postal address: 802 Pratt Ave NE, Huntsville AL 35801, United States of America.
 Touch for directions.

-walking distance of this marker.
-Maple Hill Cemetery (approx. 0.3 miles away); Twickenham Historic District (approx. 0.3 miles away); Confederate Soldier Memorial (approx. 0.3 miles away); Site of Green Academy (approx. 0.3 miles away); Goldsmith-Schiffman Field (approx. 0.3 miles away); Huntsville Meridian (approx. 0.3 miles away); Thomas Bibb (approx. 0.3 miles away); a different marker also named Thomas Bibb (approx. 0.3 miles away).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Maple Hill Cemetery (approx. 0.3 miles away); Twickenham Historic District (approx. 0.3 miles away); Confederate Soldier Memorial (approx. 0.3 miles away); Site of Green Academy (approx. 0.3 miles away); Goldsmith-Schiffman Field (approx. 0.3 miles away); Huntsville Meridian (approx. 0.3 miles away); Thomas Bibb (approx. 0.3 miles away); a different marker also named Thomas Bibb (approx. 0.3 miles away).
 Touch for a list and map of all markers in Huntsville.

 Also see . . .
 Five Points Historic District.
 District website homepage (Submitted on July 15, 2011, by Bernard Fisher of Richmond, Virginia.)

-Photographed By Jim Scarborough, December 31, 2010
+Photographed by Jim Scarborough, December 31, 2010

 2. Five Points Historic District Marker